-For the past five years, Aaron Niederhelman has been involved in architecting financial vehicles that use capitalism to reinstate nourishment back into food.
+For the past fifteen years, Aaron Niederhelman has been involved in architecting financial vehicles that use capitalism to reinstate nourishment back into food.
 Using economic incentive in line with evolving market forces to transition from a current production process fraught with contamination & waste in a rapid enough cadence to rectify human and environmental health through-out, it’s the inevitable that future investment will increasingly lean circular.
 As early adopters, the current challenge faced is finding profitable initiatives disruptive to food, water, and waste not in a same conventional genre, but instead by backing pragmatic and systemic innovation focused on food system reform as risk mitigation to US production.

 Circular Economies: Part 1

 The objective of any circular economy is to reduce the expense of waste in macro & micro environments.
 This core competency of ecology has been proven to be the keys to the kingdom in developing a fiscally sound approach to a sustainable and not linear future.
 Investment in circular economies in lockstep with regenerative natural systems can be made in: (i) food system, (ii) resilient agriculture, (iii) sustainable fisheries, (iv) water utilization and (v) alternative energy – where each industry becomes increasingly reliant on narrowing the expense of the energy loop.